codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 max-width="50%"
 %}

 You can even install manually a Helm release from any external repository by clicking on the *PLUS* button at the header of each column.
-In that case you will see a list possible Helm applications to choose from.
+In that case you will see a list of possible Helm applications to choose from.

 You will be able to select the target cluster and namespace as well as the chart values [as any other Helm release]({{site.baseurl}}/docs/new-helm/add-helm-repository/#install-chart-from-your-helm-repository).